 The Regional Plan for Discharges to Land contains objectives, policies, and methods (including rules) to manage all discharges to land, including discharges at landfills, and discharges of sewage.
-The plan became operative in 1999 and must be reviewed within ten years and was amended in 2003.
-Minor amendments were carried out in 2003.
+The plan became operative in 1999 and must be reviewed within ten years.
+It was amended in 2003.